 Consent education in Australia is explaining to young children that they have the right to say no to unwanted physical contact — even from family members.

 But grandmas across the globe aren’t taking it well.
 News of the program sparked internet fury among the older generation, who claimed the consent education was “insulting” and “extreme.”

 The Respectful Relationships program is currently being taught in the Australian state Victoria, starting in kindergarten.
 It’s intended to teach children as early as possible about body autonomy, and help prepare them for concepts of sexuality and consent in the future.

-Too soon?
-After a Human Rights Commission survey reported more than half of Australian college-aged respondents were sexually harassed at least once in 2016, with one in four harassed on a university campus, it’s clear that consent is not being taught soon enough.
+After a Human Rights Commission survey reported more than half of Australian college-aged respondents were sexually harassed at least once in 2016, with one in four harassed on a university campus, it was believed that consent was not being taught soon enough.